john-science/john-science.github.io/trees/edu.md

 <b>Gymnosperms</b> include: conifers, cycads, and ginko trees.
 All other trees are <b>Angiosperms</b>.

-Angiosperms are also different because their seeds have cases.
+Angiosperms aren't just flowering, their seeds also have casings.

 <h2>Identifying Conifers</h2>